 CREBL believes that the plan that is ultimately approved for the Brisbane Baylands should be compatible with the existing Brisbane General Plan, emphasize our environmental responsibility and stewardship of the land, and minimize the risks of long-term human exposure to the contaminants that remain on the property.
 The Baylands Draft Environmental Impact Report (DEIR) identified the Renewable Energy Alternative plan as being the environmentally superior plan1.
 Also, a federally-funded study (EPA/NREL) found the solar farm both technologically and economically feasible.
 (See Brisbane Baylands Draft EIR, Appendix N, Salasovich, Geiger, Healey, and Mosey, pp. v-vi.)
 Typically significant transmission costs would be practically eliminated, because PG&E's Martin Substation is located close by at Geneva Avenue and Bayshore Boulevard.

 Several methods of implementing the plan exist.
-Currently San Mateo County and all of its 20 cities are forming Peninsula Clean Energy, a local utility district allowed under the state Community Choice Aggregation law.
-This special district will focus on buying and distributing renewable energy, preferably from local sources, at rates favorable to Brisbane consumers.
+Another recent major event favoring local renewable energy generation is Peninsula Clean Energy, a new local utility agency under the state Community Choice Aggregation law.
+Starting in October 2016 this special Joint Powers Authority, formed by San Mateo County and all of its 20 cities together, will purchase and distribute renewable energy, preferably from local sources, at rates favorable to Brisbane consumers.
 Solar and wind power generated in the Baylands would be logical sources.

 Interview With Tony Attard